javieitez/mydocs/howtos/terraform_basics.md

 * `terraform validate` checks the syntax
 * `terraform plan` validates the project and resources
 * `terraform apply` applies the configuration and deploys the infrastructure
+* `terraform show` allows you to inspect the current infrastructure
 * `terraform destroy` deletes all the infrastucture

 ## Terraform Resources